Lord Eldon (1801 ship): Hired armed ship

 Lord Eldon is variously described as an "armed defense ship", a "hired armed ship", or simply "armed ship".
 The Navy Board usually hired the vessel complete with master and crew rather than bareboat.
 Contracts were for a specified time or on an open-ended monthly hire basis.
 The Admiralty provided a regular naval officer to be the commander.
 The civilian master then served as the sailing master.
 For purposes of prize money or salvage, hired armed vessels received the same treatment as naval vessels.

 The first mention of her in readily available sources was on 29 October 1804.
 The London Star reported that "also arrived the hired armed ship Lord Eldon, from a cruise".

 Then on 12 November 1804 Lord Eldon was under the command of Commander Francis Newcombe when eight or ten gunboats captured her off Algeciras.
 However, two days later HMS Eurydice and HMS Bittern recaptured her and sent her into Gibraltar.
 Her master and seven sailors had been wounded.

 In February 1806 Newcombe took command of HMS Beagle.
 His replacement on Lord Eldon was Commander G.B.
 Whinyates.

-In 1807 Commander John Bradley took command of Lord Eldon on the coast of Spain.
+In 1807 Commander John Bradly took command of Lord Eldon on the coast of Spain.
 His replacement at the end of the year was again Commander G.B.
 Whinyates.

 On 28 November 1808 HMS Delight, HMS Active, the supply ship HMS Woolwich, and Lord Eldon escorted a convoy of 50 vessels out of Malta, bound for Gibraltar, Lisbon, and London.
 However, contrary winds forced the escorts and about 40 merchantmen to return to Malta within two weeks.

 In 1808/09 Lord Eldon was under the command of Commander C.C.
 Fisher.

 At some point before 1810 Commander Charles Chamberlayne Irvine too commanded Lord Eldon.

 Lord Eldon was still listed in the 1811 Register of Shipping as being on government service.
 Her master was still J. Shields, but her owner was Saunders.
 She is not listed in the 1812 volume.